 Superior Color, Material, Refinement and Retention

-How well does your prosthesis matches the other side, basically how effective it is in simply not being noticeable at all?
+How well does your current prosthesis match your own skin?
+Basically, how effective is it in not being noticed at all?
 Does your prosthesis accomplish this?
 Medical Art Prosthetics can create for you a life-like, natural-looking new prosthesis.

 As specialists in facial prosthetics we focus our talents and commit whatever time and energy our conscience dictates as medical artists in creating prostheses of such naturalism they could be seen as works of art.
 Our results consistently please our patients and physicians who recognize our work.